-The Bible was written over a span of 1500 years, by 40 authors.
+The Bible was written over a span of 1500 years, by 40 writers.
 Unlike other religious writings, the Bible reads as a factual news account of real events, places, people, and dialogue.
 Historians and archaeologists have repeatedly confirmed its authenticity.

 The Bible not only inspires us, it explains life and God to us.
 It does not answer all the questions we might have, but enough of them.
 It shows us how to live with purpose and compassion.
 How to relate to others.
 It encourages us to rely on God for strength, direction, and enjoy his love for us.
 The Bible also tells us how we can have eternal life.

-Archaeology cannot prove that the Bible is God's written word to us.
-However, archaeology can (and does) substantiate the Bible's historical accuracy.
 Archaeologists have consistently discovered the names of government officials, kings, cities, and festivals mentioned in the Bible -- sometimes when historians didn't think such people or places existed.
 For example, the Gospel of John tells of Jesus healing a cripple next to the Pool of Bethesda.
 The text even describes the five porticoes (walkways) leading to the pool.
 Scholars didn't think the pool existed, until archaeologists found it forty feet below ground, complete with the five porticoes.1

 The Bible has a tremendous amount of historical detail, so not everything mentioned in it has yet been found through archaeology.
 However, not one archaeological find has conflicted with what the Bible records.2